dimagi/commcare-cloud/docs/changelog/0007-reorganize-pillows.md

 DomainDbKafkaPillow | No Change FarmerRecordFluffPillow | No Change GeographyFluffPillow | No Change
-GroupPillow | GroupESPillow
+GroupPillow | group-pillow
-GroupToUserPillow | GroupESPillow
+GroupToUserPillow | group-pillow
 KafkaDomainPillow | No Change LedgerToElasticsearchPillow | No Change M4ChangeFormFluffPillow | No Change
-ReportCaseToElasticsearchPillow | kafka-case-ucr-es
+ReportCaseToElasticsearchPillow | case-pillow
-ReportXFormToElasticsearchPillow | kafka-xform-ucr-es
+ReportXFormToElasticsearchPillow | xform-pillow
 SqlSMSPillow | No Change
 UCLAPatientFluffPillow | No Change
-UnknownUsersPillow | kafka-xform-ucr-es
+UnknownUsersPillow | xform-pillow
 UpdateUserSyncHistoryPillow | No Change UserCacheInvalidatePillow | No Change UserGroupsDbKafkaPillow | No Change
-UserPillow | user-to-es-ucr-pillow  (includes user UCR processor)
+UserPillow | user-pillow  (includes user UCR processor)

 ## Steps to update
 Ensure that you have deployed a version of CommCare later than the version mentioned above